hartwigmedical/actin/molecular/README.md

 otherResponsiveEvidence | - | A list of mutations with responsive evidence that is "below experimental" in terms of evidence level yet still potentially relevant, as extracted from the evidence source. resistanceEvidence | KRAS amp -> Erlotinib | A list of mutations along with resistance evidence for treatment as extracted from the evidence source.

-Finally, the following mapped events are used for matching against ACTIN's treatment eligibility criteria.
+Finally, the following mapped events are used for actual matching against ACTIN's treatment eligibility criteria.
 Do note that ACTIN itself does not make assumptions about the exact definition of the terms below.
 These decisions are all up to the algorithm interpreting the molecular data and mapping this to the datamodel that is described here.